oscal-compass/compliance-trestle/docs/caching_spec.md

 NOT ALLOWED: `http(s)://username:password@sample.com/path/to/file/`

-Credentials MUST be referred to my moustache templates e.g.:
+Credentials MUST be referred to by moustache templates e.g.:

 `http(s)://{{username_var}}:{{password_var}}@sample.com/path/to/file/`

 where the "moustache" templated variables refer to environmental variables in the user's environment.

-Support for non standard behaviour is suported on specific domains (see below).
+Support for non standard behaviour is supported on specific domains (see below).

 ### Specific domains over http/https